Turmeric: A Natural Anti-Inflammatory Agent?

 If you don't like supplements, then try sprinkling ground turmeric on some sweet potatoes or carrots, blend it into smoothies, or add this spice to your scrambled eggs.
 Numerous turmeric recipes can be found online.

 So, tease those taste buds and start small.
 Spice up your favorite dishes.
-It might not only add flavor and color to your food choices but might also offer the added benefit to your gut, too.
+It might not only add flavor and color to your food choices but might also offer an added benefit to your gut, too.

 In the end, you might find yourself saying, "Ooh, it's so good!"